-The Laying Hen Welfare Working Group has launched a consultation on supply chain

-    models for procurement of cage-free processed egg ingredients.
+The Laying Hen Welfare Working Group has extended the deadline for its consultation on supply chain models for procurement of cage-free processed egg ingredients to 1st October 2021.

-    GCAW’s Laying Hen Welfare Working Group has identified the procurement of

-    cage-free processed egg ingredients as a key challenge in meeting global

-    cage-free egg commitments.
-Specifically, the challenges centre on availability,

-    cost and traceability of cage-free processed egg ingredients.
+GCAW’s Laying Hen Welfare Working Group has identified the procurement of cage-free processed egg ingredients as a key challenge in meeting global cage-free egg commitments.
+Specifically, the challenges centre on availability, cost and traceability of cage-free processed egg ingredients.

 The Working Group has decided to hold a public consultation to seek wider views on the potential for alternative supply chain models to facilitate procurement of cage-free processed egg ingredients.
 The supply chain models to be considered in the consultation are based on those described by the Roundtable on Sustainable Palm Oil (RSPO): ‘Segregated’, ‘Mass Balance’ and ‘Book and Claim’.

 The focus of the consultation, which now runs until 1st October 2021, is to seek feedback on potential solutions for the procurement of cage-free processed egg ingredients.
 We are keen to hear from egg producers, industry associations, other food companies, and non-governmental organisations.